Elvismutinda/distributed-dbs_mini-project/README.md

 ## Applications

-- Application 1 - Find the name and price of the least ordered product in each store/branch
+- Application 1 - Find the name and price of the cheapest product in each category
-- Application 2 - Find the email and name of the customers who have ordered more than 10 times
+- Application 2 - Find the email and name of the customers who have ordered more than 3 times
 - Application 3 - Find the total number of products in stock for each supplier

 ### Application 1 - Find the name and price of the cheapest product in each category